Ervie/jikan.net/README.md

 ### Main attributes

-* Written in to work with .Net Standard 2.0, compatible with .Net Framework (4.6.1 or newer), .Net Core (2.0 or newer) and .net (6.0 or newer).
+* Written in to work with .NET Standard 2.0, compatible with .NET Framework (4.6.1 or newer) and .NET (6.0 or newer).
 * Fully asynchromous request fetching (can be forced to synchromous if needed).
 * Light on dependencies
-    * No dependencies if you are using .Net Core 3.x or net 6.0+
+    * No dependencies if you are using .NET 6.0+
-    * Single dependancy for .Net Framework and .Net Core 2.x (System.Text.Json).
+    * Single dependancy for .NET Framework (System.Text.Json).
 * Usable with Dependency Injection.

 # List of features